veggiespam/ImageLocationScanner/README.md

 [www.veggiespam.com/ils/](https://www.veggiespam.com/ils/).

 This software scans images to find the GPS information inside of Exif tags, IPTC codes, and proprietary camera tags.
-Then, the *Image Location and Privacy Scanner* flags the findings in the
+Then, ILS flags the findings in the
 Burp Scanner or ZAP Alerts list as an information message.
 It would be up to the auditor to determine if location exposure is truly a security